apurv101/chatdb/README.md

 ## Disclaimer

-It is recommended that you create a user without write permissions to connect with this agent.
+It is recommended that you create a user without write permissions to connect with this agent, since this agent might perform DML statements on your database.
+Use with care!!

 ## Docker Setup